stattlab/atomistic-scale-simulations/molecular-models-and-interactions/periodic-boundary-conditions.md

 Measurements will include significant surface contributions that deviate from "bulk", especially for "small" systems.
 These deviations from the bulk, or the thermodynamic ($L \rightarrow \infty$) limit are often called **finite size effects**.

+Consider a drop of $N$ atoms in free space.
+(For example a galaxy, a protein in vacuum, or a droplet) How many are on the surface and how does that converge in $N$?
+The fraction of surface atoms is proportional to $N^-1/3$.
+If the droplet contains one million atoms and the surface layer is only 5 atoms deep, 25% of atoms are still on the surface!
+This is not a very efficient way of sampling a bulk system.
+There are other problems as well.
+With free boundary conditions one can only do simulations at zero pressure and there is nothing to keep the atoms from evaporating.
+Also the equilibration time can be much longer than it bulk since surface process can be much slower.

 ## Definiton of Periodic Boundary Conditions

 Embed the simulated system in an "infinite" one made by copying it.
 This works with all